cweiske/phorkie/README.rst

   $ pear channel-discover zustellzentrum.cweiske.de
   $ pear install zz/mime_type_plaindetect-alpha

-  $ pear channel-discover pear.michelf.ca
+  $ pear channel-discover jnovack.github.com/pear
-  $ pear install michelf/Markdown
+  $ pear install jnovack/Markdown

 Note that this version of GeSHi is a bit outdated, but it's the fastest way to install it.